selfbits/blog/_drafts/2016-10-19-dashboard-tutorial-part3-social-auth.markdown

 ### Step 4: Configure Facebook Auth on Selfbits

-Back to Selfbits, open up Authentication, Social and click on the settings cog of facebook to open the modal again.
+Back to Selfbits, open up Authentication, Social and click on the settings gear of facebook to open the modal again.

 Paste in the credentials of the facebook app we've created above.